tomasszabo/DevBoxAccelerator/scenarios/single-region-secure-baseline/README.md

 ![Conceptual reference architecture for single region secure baseline scenario](../../images/single_region_secure_baseline.png)

-The diagram above illustrates a conceptual reference architecture for the single region secure baseline scenario, with the Dev Box components highlighted by a yellow background.
-These components are shown within a broader set of subscriptions and resources to provide context on their placement within the overall [Azure Landing Zone architecture](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-architecture).
+The subset of components being provisioned in this example are presented as part of a broader set of subscriptions and resources to provide context on their placement within the overall [Azure Landing Zone architecture](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-architecture).

 ## Core architecture components